Freetz/freetz/make/README.md

      - [Sonstiges](../docs/make/apache2.md#sonstiges)

   * **<u>asterisk-chan-capi: chan_capi: ISDN API 2.0 module for asterisk</u><a id='asterisk-chan-capi'></a>**<br>
+    Common ISDN API 2.0 module for asterisk

   * **<u>asterisk-chan-dongle: chan_dongle: Channel driver for Huawei UMTS 3G dongle</u><a id='asterisk-chan-dongle'></a>**<br>
+    Asterisk channel driver for Huawei UMTS 3G dongle

   * **<u>asterisk-chan-sccp: chan_sccp: SCCP channel provider for asterisk</u><a id='asterisk-chan-sccp'></a>**<br>
     SCCP channel provider for asterisk.
-It delivers extended functionality
+It delivers extended functionality for SCCP phones over chan_skinny delivered by asterisk by default.

   * **<u>asterisk-gui: #Asterisk GUI 2.1.0-rc1</u><a id='asterisk-gui'></a>**<br>
     Asterisk GUI is a framework for the creation of graphical interfaces for configuring Asterisk.
+Please read https://wiki.asterisk.org/wiki/display/AST/Asterisk+GUI for configuration instructions.

   * **<u>atop 2.2.3 (binary only)</u><a id='atop'></a>**<br>
     The program atop is an interactive monitor to view the load on a Linux system.
-It shows the occupation of the most critical hardware resources
+It shows the occupation of the most critical hardware resources (from a performance point of view) on system level, i.e. cpu, memory, disk and network.

   * **[autofs 5.0.5](../docs/make/autofs.md)<a id='autofs'></a>**<br>
     autofs is a kernel-based automounter for Linux.
 It performs a job similar to amd(8) but relies on a small stub of kernel code instead of pretending to be an NFS server.
 The result is simpler code, better reliability, and much faster operation in the common case (everything already mounted.)